phyrondev/openimageio/openimageio-sys/README.md

 ```

 This can be useful if you just want to make sure whatever changes you did in
-your code depending on OIIO do build.
+your OIIO-dependent code do build.

 _But it does mean the build will **fail** at the linking stage._